 Be careful though, using this method can lead to potentially dangerous apps getting installed on your computer.

 6. Check system time

 - Go to Control Panel > Clock > Language and Region > Date and Time > Internet time

 - Under that tab, press the Change settings button

 - Un-tick the box with Synchronize with an Internet Time Server

-- Proceed to setting your computer’s time manually
+- Proceed to set your computer’s time manually

 7. Fix corrupted system files

-Sometimes, the reason for the pop up are just faulty system files that you need to fix.
+Sometimes, the reason for the pop up is just faulty system files that you need to fix.

-In order to find out more about fixing system files in Windows 10, you can read our guide here.
+In order to find out more about fixing system files in Windows 10, you can read our excellent guide.